ycrc/ycrc.github.io/docs/clusters-at-yale/access/courses.md

 courseid.ycrc.yale.edu
 ```

-Course members must use the course URL to log in to course accounts on Open OnDemand--the normal cluster portals are not accessible to course accounts.
-You will then authenticate using your standard NetID (without the courseid prefix) and password.

-!!! warning
-    If you only have a course participant account, but try to log in through the cluster web portal URL, you will get an error in the browser:
-    ```
-    Error -- can't find user for cpsc424_test
-    Run 'nginx_stage --help' to see a full list of available command line options.
-    ```
-    Use the URL for your course web portal will resolve the problem.

 ### SSH Access

 To access your course account via terminal and [`ssh` authentication](https://docs.ycrc.yale.edu/clusters-at-yale/access/ssh/), connect to the cluster using your course account name.
 For example: